quantiota/AI-Agent-Farm/doc/webapps/code-server/README.md

 Once the Nginx configuration is complete, users can access the code-server IDE platform through their custom domain, which is secured with SSL/TLS encryption.

-By following this tutorial, users can set up the code-server platform on their Ubuntu 22.04 server, allowing for remote access to Microsoft Visual Studio Code from a web browser.
+By following this tutorial, users can set up the code-server IDE platform on their Ubuntu 22.04 server, allowing for remote access to Microsoft Visual Studio Code from a web browser.